Most U.S. Dairy Cows Are Descended From Just 2 Bulls. That's Not Good

 Once Dechows points it out, the difference is plain to see.
 "So she definitely carries more body condition.
 She's a little bit fatter," he says.

 Traditionally, dairy farmers didn't like cows with extra body fat.
-They thought the ideal cow was a skinny one, because she was turning all of her feed into milk, not fat.
+They thought the ideal cow was a skinny one, because she was turning all her feed into milk, not fat.
 So farmers chose bulls that tended to produce that kind of daughter.

 "We've kind of selected for tall, thin, cows," Dechow says.
 "And that's a really bad combination.
 They're infertile, unhealthy.
 So we need to get away from that."